aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - On larger deployments we are occassionally seeing state machine failures when `Creating Config Recorders`.
 - Occasionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 Simply rerun the state machine with the input of `{"scope": "FULL", "mode": "APPLY"}`.
+- Applying new Control Tower Detective guardrails fails in v1.5.0.
+This has already been fixed in the next release.

 Issues in Older Releases: